Arch Enemy: Rise of the Tyrant (2007–2008)

-Arch Enemy's seventh album, entitled Rise of the Tyrant was released on 24 September 2007 in Europe and 25 September 2007 in the United States.
+Arch Enemy's seventh album, Rise of the Tyrant, was released on 24 September 2007 in Europe and 25 September 2007 in the United States.
 Rise of the Tyrant debuted at number 84 on the Billboard 200 chart.
 This surpassed the Doomsday Machine chart entry, making it the band's highest charting effort to date.
-Gossow said the new album has more emotion and less double vocals, as well as less vocal processing, yielding a more "raw" presentation.
+Gossow said the album had more emotion and less double vocals, as well as less vocal processing, yielding a more "raw" presentation.

 Arch Enemy played the Bloodstock Open Air Festival in August 2007, between Sabbat and In Flames.
-They then performed on the Black Crusade tour at the end of 2007 with Machine Head, Trivium, DragonForce and Shadows Fall.
+They performed on the Black Crusade tour at the end of 2007 with Machine Head, Trivium, DragonForce and Shadows Fall.

-On 8 March 2008 Arch Enemy filmed a live show in Tokyo, Japan for the live DVD Tyrants of the Rising Sun.
-Arch Enemy also co-headlined the "Defenders of the Faith" tour in April 2008 with Opeth, while DevilDriver and 3 Inches of Blood opened for them.
-They then headlined the "Tyranny and Bloodshred" tour in May 2008 with Dark Tranquillity, Divine Heresy, and Firewind as supporting acts.
+On 8 March 2008, Arch Enemy filmed a live show in Tokyo, Japan for the live DVD Tyrants of the Rising Sun.
+Arch Enemy co-headlined the Defenders of the Faith tour in April 2008 with Opeth, while DevilDriver and 3 Inches of Blood opened for them.
+They headlined the Tyranny and Bloodshred tour in May 2008 with Dark Tranquillity, Divine Heresy, and Firewind as supporting acts.

 The Root of All Evil (2009–2010)

-A compilation album titled The Root of All Evil was released on 28 September 2009 in Europe, 30 September in Japan, and 6 October in the United States.
+The compilation album The Root of All Evil was released on 28 September 2009 in Europe, 30 September in Japan, and 6 October in the United States.
 The Root of All Evil features twelve re-recorded songs spanning the band's career before Gossow joined as vocalist, with some material pre-dating D'Angelo as their bassist.
-In the first half of 2009, the band toured Europe and South America, and then played at the annual "Dubai Desert Rock Festival" alongside Opeth, Chimaira, and Motörhead.
+In the first half of 2009, the band toured Europe and South America, and played at the annual "Dubai Desert Rock Festival" with Opeth, Chimaira, and Motörhead.
 Following the release of The Root of All Evil on 28 September 2009, the band embarked on an Asian and Australian tour, which included their first visit to New Zealand.
-The tour started at the "Loud Park festival" in Japan on 17 October supplementing other acts including Megadeth, Judas Priest, Slayer, Anthrax, Rob Zombie and Children of Bodom.
-They also toured in South Korea on 25 October headlining at the Melon AX Hall in Seoul.
+The tour started at the Loud Park festival in Japan on 17 October, supplementing other acts including Megadeth, Judas Priest, Slayer, Anthrax, Rob Zombie and Children of Bodom.
+They toured South Korea on 25 October, headlining the Melon AX Hall in Seoul.